Build data aggregation with StreamX

 To complete this guide, you will need:

-Make sure that no other StreamX instance or any other application is using port 8081.
+Verify that no other StreamX instance or any other application that uses port 8081 is running.

 Step 1: Get the sources